-The Southern Gulf Islands of Pender, Saturna, Mayne and Galiano (in BC, Canada) are part of the unceded traditional territories of the W̱SÁNEĆ Indigenous people.
+We are so grateful to live on the Southern Gulf Islands of Pender, Saturna, Mayne and Galiano (in BC, Canada), which are part of the larger unceded traditional territories of the W̱SÁNEĆ Indigenous people.
 They lived here beginning 10,000 or more years ago, whereas the settlers who came after have only lived on these islands for about 150 years.

 This includes the Co-op’s educational events for “Honouring Indigenous Food Creation and Practices“ – March 9, 2019 on Pender, and March 30, 2019 on Saturna.

-The Gulf Islands Food Co-op is also grateful to be a supporting partner of the upcoming Feed the People – Indigenous Venison/Deer Workshop – September 26 & 27, 2020 on Galiano (taught by Penelakut Elders).
+The Gulf Islands Food Co-op was also grateful to be a supporting partner of the Feed the People – Indigenous Venison/Deer Workshop – September 26 & 27, 2020 on Galiano (taught by Penelakut Elders).

-In addition, you can see key Indigenous Food Resources for books on Indigenous food and culture (available on Amazon and elsewhere), and other resources.
+In addition, you can see key Indigenous Food and Plant Resources for some important books (available on Amazon and elsewhere), a 2021 Indigenous Food Sovereignty movie called “Gather” and other resources.

-In our quest for greater sustainability and resilience, our island communities have much we could learn from the Indigenous communities and cultures here long before us (e.g. see Thirteen Moon Calendar below).
+In our quest for greater sustainability and resilience, our island communities have much we could learn from the Indigenous communities and cultures here long before us (e.g. see the calendar image below).

 Thirteen Moon Calendar of key W̱SÁNEĆ Indigenous foods (painting by Briony Penn)